onury/docma/templates/zebra/README.md

             <td><code><b>iconClass</b></code></td>
             <td><code>String</code></td>
             <td>
                 One of FontAwsome (v5) Free icon CSS classes. e.g. <code>"fab fa-github"</code>.
 You can combine this with a class that define the size of the icon such as <code>"fab fa-github fa-w-16"</code>.
-See <a target="_blank" href="https://fontawesome.com/how-to-use/svg-with-js">this</a> on how to use FontAwsome v5 icons for details.
+See <a target="_blank" rel="noopener noreferrer" href="https://fontawesome.com/how-to-use/svg-with-js">this</a> on how to use FontAwsome v5 icons for details.
 Default: <code>undefined</code>
             </td>
         </tr>
         <tr>